Fields Landing, California: 2020

-2000

-According to the 2000 U.S. Census, Fields Landing had a total population of 213 people.
-About 83.1% of the inhabitants were White, 1% African American, 4.2% Native American, 2.3% Asian, and 0.5% Pacific Islander.
-A total of 4.7% identified with some other race and 4.2% with two or more races.
-Another 15% of the population identified themselves as having Hispanic or Latino origins.
-According to the 2000 U.S. Census, zero Fields Landing residents were foreign-born.

-In 2000, Fields Landing was composed of 53.1% males and 46.9% females.
-The median age of the community was 29.8 years in 2000 as compared to the national average of 35.3 for the same year.
-The 2000 U.S. Census reports that 16.9% of the population was between the ages of 18 and 24, compared to the national average of 9.6%.
-The 55 and older age group represented 14.6% of the total population in 2000, while the national average for this age group was 21.1% for the same year.

-The 2000 U.S. Census stated that 50% of the population 18 years and older received a high school degree as their highest educational attainment compared to the national average of 28.6%.
-In the community, 78% received a high school degree or higher, while 10% received a bachelor's degree or higher.
-According to the 2000 U.S. Census, zero residents of Fields Landing had received a graduate degree or higher compared to the national average of 7.8% for the same year.
+There were 139 housing units at an average density of 501.8 /mi2, of which 139 (100.0%) were occupied.
+Of these, 75 (54.0%) were owner-occupied, and 64 (46.0%) were occupied by renters.

 Economy

 The economic base of Fields Landing was founded on fishing and timber.
 The commercial fishing industry experienced a steep decline in recent years, and in 2013 the major industries are tourism and timber.

 Fields Landing is located within the Port of Humboldt Bay Harbor, Recreation and Conservation District and the Port of Humboldt.
 Two shipping terminals are based in Fields Landing.
 Humboldt Bay Forest Products docks include one berth with a 600 ft wooden dock with two approach ramps.
 Fields Landing Terminal includes one berth with a 900 ft dock.
 A public boat ramp provides boating access for smaller craft.

 Commercial fishing

 In 2000, of the 42 vessels that delivered to Fields Landing all were commercially registered.
 There was at least one seafood processing plant located here in 2000, whose shipments included $182,000 worth of crab and over $1.5 million worth of groundfish.

 Fields Landing residents owned eight vessels in 2000, all of which participated in the federally managed groundfish fishery.
 Seven federally managed groundfish fishery permits were held by three Fields Landing residents in 2000.